lmagyar/homeassistant-addon-samba-interface/samba/DOCS.md

 >
 > Updates are released when the official add-on changes (changes are merged).

+> By default, the configuration is `interfaces: []`, so Samba will run on all interfaces and list possible interface values as warning in the log.

 > **Note:** Please use `interfaces`, the plural form, with an _**S**_ at the end.
 >
 > The official add-on in the past used a plain string and we were able to add multiple interfaces separated with a space, but this forked version uses a string list, because this is the way how we should specify multiple items, ie. a list, like `veto_files` and `allow_hosts`.